package-url/community/documentation/style-guide.md

 ## Diction

+### General
 - When possible, avoid using -ing verb forms as the first word in any heading or  title.
 An -ing verb form is a present participle or gerund.
 These verb forms are inconsistently translated when they're used as the first word in a title, and they increase character count in limited spaces.
 - Avoid unnecessary adjectives or adverbs
 - Articles:
    - Use “a” or “an” with a singular-count noun when you mean “one of many,” “any,” or “in general.”
 Example: I like a good movie (one of many movies).
    - Use “the” with any noun when the meaning is specific; for example, when the noun names the only one (or one) of a kind.
 Example: New York is the largest city in the United States (only one city can be “the largest”).
    - Don’t use “a,” “an,” or “the” with a noun when you mean “any,” “in general.”
 Example: He gave me information (not specific).

+### Standard / specification text
 - Use GB English for any text that is part of the Ecma standard documentation for PURL or VERS.
-- Use Oxford commas,
+- Use Oxford commas.
 - Spelling:
-   - Use artefact instead of artifact
+   - Use artefact instead of artifact.
-   - Use behaviour instead of behavior
+   - Use behaviour instead of behavior.
-   - Refer to "#" as hash sign, not number sign
+   - Refer to "#" as hash sign, not number sign.

-### Line length
+   - Use full stop instead of period.
+   - Use license as a verb and licence as a noun.
+- For standards-related text.
+   - Use shall instead of must.
+   - Use may instead of can.
+- List items
+   - Do not use punctuation for a list item unless it is a sentence.

+## Markdown text
+- Use the GitHub dialect - see https://docs.github.com/en/get-started/writing-on-github and https://github.github.com/gfm/ for reference.
-Limit lines in a markdown file to 78 character lines to facilitate more accurate change tracking
+- Limit lines in a markdown file to 78 character lines to facilitate more accurate change tracking.

 ### Code style
 - When to use code style (or not)